Olatubosun/rocksdb.docs/Block-cache-analysis-and-simulation-tools.md

 It contains two important parameters:

-`block_cache_trace_downsample_ratio`: The sampling frequency we used when collecting the trace.
+`block_cache_trace_downsample_ratio`: The sampling frequency used to collect the trace.
 The simulator scales down the given cache size by this factor.
 For example, with downsample_ratio of 100, the cache simulator creates a 1 GB cache to simulate a 100 GB cache.

 `cache_sim_warmup_seconds`: The number of seconds used for warmup.
 The reported miss ratio does NOT include the number of misses/accesses during the warmup.